leonhard-s/python-sphinx-highlighter/README.md

 This extension alleviates this drawback by highlighting select Sphinx and [reStructuredText](https://docutils.sourceforge.io/rst.html) directives within Python docstrings.

+## Compatibility Notes

+This extension is only compatible with the default VS Code [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension.
+It is **not** compatible with [Python for VSCode](https://marketplace.visualstudio.com/items?itemName=tht13.python), see #6 for details.

 ## Release Notes

 ### 0.1.1